-Oftentimes, when the hair in the bald patches of alopecia areata returns, it may initially grow out as very fine, white hair which then becomes thicker and darker over time.
+Oftentimes, when the hair in the bald patches first returns, it may grow out as very fine, white hairs.
+Then these becomes thicker and darker over time.

 For additional information and support, please visit The National Alopecia Areata Foundation website at www.naaf.org.